Table of Contents

 information about table privileges.
 This information comes from

-the mysql.tables_priv
+the mysql.tables_priv grant table.

 INFORMATION_SCHEMA Name | SHOW Name | Remarks |